Incontri—Institute for New Music

 These guest visits sit alongside an exciting series of new music concerts organized internally.
 Incontri hosts the Forum Neue Kammermusik, which presents concerts of new music each semester, as well as Ensemble Incontri, the new music ensemble of HMTMH.
 The composition class presents an annual Klassenabend of student works performed by student colleagues, and our students are active in organizing and presenting ad hoc concerts and events, both within the university and externally, including through partnerships with various instrumental classes of hmtmh.

 Our electronic music activities are supported through the facilities, hardware, software, and staff of the fmsbw Electronic Music Studios.
-Incontri’s facilities include stereo, 5.1, and 8-channel studios, all with high-spec computers, loudspeakers, audio interfaces, and digital mixers, supported with the latest versions of the most important audio software, as well as an extensive collection of digital controllers, interfaces, microphones, and both digital and historical analog instruments (including a 1974 Moog synthesizer), as well as hardware to support the concert presentation of multichannel acousmatic and mixed music.
-Our collection includes cutting-edge, professional-level hardware from Genelec, Neumann, Schoeps, dpa, AKG, Yamaha, QSC, beyerdynamic, Native Instruments, Akai, RME, and Apple, among others.
+Incontri’s facilities include high-spec computers, loudspeakers, audio interfaces, and digital mixers, supported with the latest versions of the most important audio software, as well as an extensive collection of digital controllers, interfaces, microphones, and both digital and historical analog instruments, as well as hardware to support the concert presentation of multichannel acousmatic and mixed music.
+Our collection includes cutting-edge, professional-level hardware from Genelec, Neumann, Schoeps, dpa, AKG, Yamaha, QSC, beyerdynamic, Native Instruments, Akai, RME, Motu, and Apple, among others.
 An up-to-date listing of the hardware and software of the studios is available here.

 To top